cn-uofbasel/ccn-lite/doc/README-arduino.md

 ## Compile time options

-The Arduino's flash memory of 32 KiB limits the number of ccn-lite extensions that can be included at the same time.
+The Arduino's flash memory of 32 KiB limits the number of CCN-lite extensions that can be included at the same time.
 For example, `malloc()` debugging support cannot be enabled at the same time as HMAC signature generation.
 Note that size is not an issue for the RFduino because of its 128 KiB flash memory.